thermesmarins/tmsm-aquos-spa-booking/README.md

 * Then it connects to a webservice for time slots
 * Adds the product with a datetime meta
 * Enable Cash on Delivery Method
+* Make Cash On Delivery Payments "on-hold' instead of "paid"

 TODO
 ----